publicdocs/uscode/assets/md/titles/usc24/us/usc/t24/ch10/schI/m__us_usc_t24_s412.md

     (a) __Persons eligible to be residents__

-    Except as provided in subsection (b) of this section, the following persons who served as members of the Armed Forces, at least one-half of whose service was not active commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home:
+    Except as provided in subsection (b), the following persons who served as members of the Armed Forces, at least one-half of whose service was not active commissioned service (other than as a warrant officer or limited-duty officer), are eligible to become residents of the Retirement Home:

         (1)